+ASIAN TIES.
 More careful attention to customers' wishes is paying dividends for Rolls-Royce.
-Over the past 15 years the London company has clawed its way up from bit player to No. 2 in the market for commercial airliner engines, edging out United Technologies Corp.'s () Pratt & Whitney.
-Rolls, along with General Electric Co. (), has been selected by the two big aircraft makers to supply engines for all three of their major new planes: The Boeing 787, the Airbus A380 superjumbo, and the Airbus A350.
+Over the past 15 years, the London company has clawed its way up from bit player to No.2 in the market for commercial airliner engines, edging out United Technologies' (UTX) Pratt & Whitney.
+Rolls, along with General Electric (GE), has been selected by the two big aircraft makers to supply engines for all three of their major new planes: the Boeing 787, the Airbus A380 superjumbo, and the Airbus A350.

-Far from being just a European champion, Rolls-Royce has forged a strong partnership with American Airlines () and counts premier Asian carriers such as Singapore Airlines and Cathay Pacific Airways among its customers.
-Rolls scored a coup last year by winning the first engine order for the Boeing 787 on 50 planes for Japan's All Nippon Airways Co.
-"They are very aggressive in Asia and are being lifted by higher growth rates in these markets," says Richard Aboulafia, a vice-president at Teal Group Corp., a Fairfax (Va.) aerospace consultant.
+Far from being just a European champion, Rolls-Royce has forged a strong partnership with American Airlines and counts premier Asian carriers such as Singapore Airlines and Cathay Pacific Airways among its customers.
+Rolls scored a coup last year by winning the first engine order for the Boeing 787 on 50 planes for Japan's All Nippon Airways.
+"They're very aggressive in Asia and are being lifted by higher growth rates in these markets," says Richard Aboulafia, a vice-president at Teal Group, a Fairfax (Va.) aerospace consultant.

 Rolls-Royce's recent rise has been built on the Trent family of turbofan engines, which have gained a leading position across the range of wide-bodied aircraft.
 The 700 series was developed to power Airbus 330s in the early 1990s.
 Models for the Boeing 777 and the Airbus 340 followed.
 At Derby, workers recently showed off a nearly completed Trent 900, which was to be fitted on the third flight-test model of the Airbus 380 superjumbo.
 The Trent 1000, developed for the Boeing 787, is scheduled for its first test-firing in December.

 Not all customers are thrilled.
-Geoffrey Shim, assistant general manager for engineering at Hong Kong Dragon Airlines Ltd., complains that Rolls-Royce's maintenance costs are well above those of the competition.
+Geoffrey Shim, assistant general manager for engineering at Hong Kong Dragon Airlines, complains that Rolls-Royce's maintenance costs are well above those of the competition.
 "In the future, we will definitely want to evaluate different engine options," he says.